 The Bluetick Coondog is a hunting dog, so expect some challenges in the training and housebreaking department.
 Always following its nose, the Bluetick Coondog is easily distracted by smells.
 Be firm when training, as this breed will ignore you if you are too lenient and gentle.

-But remember – the Bluetick Coonhound is sensitive to harsh words, so being firm can prove to be difficult.
-Don’t be discouraged because this breed is intelligent and perform trailing exercises very well.
-If you are not a seasoned pet owner, the Bluetick Coonhound will be a bit difficult to navigate, training wise.
+On the other hand, you’d do well to remember that the Bluetick Coonhound is sensitive to harsh words, so being too firm with these dogs can prove to be difficult.
+Don’t be discouraged because this breed is intelligent and performs trailing exercises very well.
+If you are not a seasoned pet owner, the Bluetick Coonhound will be a bit difficult to navigate, training-wise.

-A delicate balance of positive, yet firm training must be established.
-If it proves to be too challenging to find that balance, then it might be a wise idea to enrol your Bluetick Coondog into some sort of training program.
+A delicate balance of positive reinforcement training and an assertive, confident attitude must be established to achieve the best results.
+If it proves to be too challenging to find that balance, then it might be a wise idea to enroll your Bluetick Coondog into some sort of training program.
 Not only will this take the pressure off (especially for any first time dog owners), but it will also help establish an early training regime.
 This is a wise option for dogs who are tricky to train and will pay off in the long run.

 Male Bluetick Coonhounds weigh 55 to 80 pounds, while females weigh 45 to 65 pounds.